MicrosoftDocs/windows-powershell-docs/docset/mdop/appvserver/get-appvserverconnectiongroup.md

 ```

 ## DESCRIPTION
-The **Get-AppvServerConnectionGroup** cmdet returns a list of specified connection group objects.
+The **Get-AppvServerConnectionGroup** cmdlet returns a list of specified connection group objects.

 ## EXAMPLES